phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ### Class hierarchy

 This diagram shows the most important parts of the model class hierarchy.
+See the documentation of each class for further details.

 ```
+// Top-level simulation model
+MOTHAModel
+  SpectraModel
+  EnergyLevelsModel

 // Atomic Models
 HydrogrenAtom
   BilliardBallModel